-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback:

 Automated feedback on the quizzes will be available on Canvas.

 Standard University procedures for examination feedback.

 Year 3 BEng : BEng students are only permitted to redeem a failure as per University regulations for final year students.
 If you are eligible for a resit examination this will take the form of a 100% supplementary examination.